skip to content

 The fact that an offence in respect of which a registrable offender has been found guilty becomes spent does not affect the status of the offence as a registrable offence for the purposes of the Child Sex Offenders Registration Act 2006 (SA) in respect of the registrable offender [s 71].

-Courts have the power, where appropriate, to make a paedophile restraint order where a person has been found loitering near children; or is required to comply with reporting obligations imposed by Part 3 of the Child Sex Offenders Registration Act 2006 (SA) and either:
+• is required to comply with reporting obligations under Part 3 of the Child Sex Offenders Registration Act 2006 (SA), or

 [See Criminal Procedure Act 1921 (SA) s 99AA(1) and Uniform Special Statutory Rules 2022 (SA) Chapter 3 Part 11.]